JayThibs/Azure-ML-Engineer-Model-Comparison-Project/README.md

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.

-In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model (Logistic Regression).
+To find the optimal hyperparameters for the Logistic Regression model, we use AzureML's HyperDrive which helps use perform a hyperparameter search.
+In other words, we train many models on our training data to see how the hyperparameters have an effect on performance and find the best hyperparameters.

 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset contains data regarding direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The classification goal is to predict if the client will subscribe a term deposit.
+Dataset can be found here: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The HyperDrive model had an accuracy of 0.9112, while **the best AutoML model (VotingEnsemble) had an accuracy of 0.9166**.
+Therefore, the **AutoML model performed slightly better** than the Logistic Regression model trained with HyperDrive.

 ## Scikit-learn Pipeline
-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+**Explanation of the pipeline architecture:**

 **What are the benefits of the parameter sampler you chose?**